Healthy Recipes using Sweetened Hibiscus Tea

 - Rinse jasmine rice under cold water until the water runs clear.

-- In a pot, combine rinsed rice, sweetened hibiscus tea, olive oil, and salt, bringing it to a boil.
+- In a saucepan, combine rinsed rice, sweetened hibiscus tea, olive oil, and salt.